 This is the tough love portion of the piece.

-Are you knowingly dating people, taking jobs, reading books, watching shows, eating foods, drinking drinks, scrolling through social media, staying up too late, or doing any number of other things that perpetuate the cycle of anxiety?
+Are you knowingly dating people, taking jobs, reading books, watching shows, eating foods, drinking drinks, hanging with energy vampires, scrolling through social media, staying up too late, or doing any number of other things that perpetuate the cycle of anxiety?
 Stop.
 Like, right now, just stop.
-You can't mop up the floor with a leaky bucket.
+You can’t mop up the floor with a leaky bucket.
 Can you make a list of the things you knowingly do that may provide a little instant gratification but that you know full well will leave a hangover of anxiety?
 Start cultivating the discipline to break the patterns, replace anxiety-causing habits and hobbies with life-affirming, joy-filling ones.
 No one wants to hear about your love life drama.
-No one wants to hear about your horrible boss, your weekend binger, or what your grade five boyfriend's wife is wearing to a wedding.
+No one wants to hear about your horrible boss, your weekend binger, or what your grade five boyfriend’s wife is wearing to a wedding.
 Simplify.
 Reduce your exposure to the things in your life that create a sense of need, or not enough, or that make you feel more physically or emotionally unwell.
 This is all stuff that only you can change.